Detailed Action

 This judicial exception is not integrated into a practical application because the additional elements recited consists of:

-A learning method to be performed by a computer, the learning method comprising (which is restricting the abstract idea to a Particular Technological Environment, by MPEP 2106.05(h))
+A learning method to be performed by a computer, the learning method comprising (to perform a mental process and the performance of an abstract idea on a computer is no more than instructions to “apply it” on a computer, by MPEP 2106.05(f))

-… to which a plurality of pieces of training data has been input (which is insignificant extra-solution activity of data gathering, by MPEP 2106.05(g))
+… to which a training data group including a plurality of pieces of training data has been input (which is insignificant extra-solution activity of data gathering, by MPEP 2106.05(g))

 Subject Matter Eligibility Analysis Step 2B:

 The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception because the additional elements recited, alone or in combination, do not provide significantly more than the abstract idea itself.
-Additional element a is only restricting the abstract idea to a Particular Technological Environment (MPEP 2106.05(h)) which cannot provide significantly more.
+Additional element a is merely applying the abstract idea on a computer (MPEP 2106.05(f)) which cannot provide significantly more.
 Additional element b falls within MPEP 2106.05(d) as well-understood, routine and conventional activities of receiving or transmitting data over a network (MPEP 2106.05(d)(II): buySAFE, Inc. v.
 Google, Inc., 765 F.3d 1350, 1355, 112 USPQ2d 1093, 1096 (Fed.
 Cir.
 2014)).
+Additional elements c and d are only restricting the abstract idea to a Particular Technological Environment (MPEP 2106.05(h)) which cannot provide significantly more.
 Thus, the claim is subject-matter ineligible.

 Regarding Claim 2: